Ischnocera: Characteristics

-Life cycle
+Lifecycle

-Ischnocera lice can survive multiple weeks living off of their hosts.
-The life cycle consists of a simple metamorphosis, with three separate stages.
-Adult female lice lay eggs (also referred to as "nits") on the bodies of their host, where they will develop and hatch within 4 to 15 days.
-This is followed by the nymph stage for around 3 to 8 days, before finishing development in adults.
+Ischnoceran lice can survive several weeks living off of their hosts.
+Their lifecycle consists of a simple metamorphosis, with three separate stages.
+Adult female lice lay eggs (also referred to as "nits") on the bodies of their host, where they develop and hatch within 4-15 days.
+This is followed by the nymph stage for around 3-8 days, before finishing development in adults.
 After the lice are sufficiently fed, the males use their antennae to touch the heads of females to signal they are ready to mate.
-When the adult louse lays eggs, they typically do so in batches of 200 to 300 that are glued onto the feathers of their host to repeat the cycle.
+When the adult females lay eggs, they typically do so in batches of 200 to 300 that are glued onto the feathers of their hosts to repeat the cycle.
 The glue is a cement-like material that is excreted from the louse's oviducts.
 Ischnocera are unable to move from the feathers to the skin of their hosts due to their specialized anatomy.
-In order to move across individual birds, Ischnocera "hitchhike" on hippoboscid flies that land on the current host.
-This is done to avoid competition from other lice by finding a new host to feed on.
+To move across individual birds, ischnocerans "hitchhike" on hippoboscid flies that land on the current host.
+This is done to avoid competition from other lice by finding a new host on which to feed.